Cheam: North Cheam

-The population of Cheam, consisting of the Cheam and Nonsuch wards, was 20,972 in 2011.

 Places of note

 Whitehall

 Whitehall is a timber framed and weatherboarded house in the centre of Cheam Village.
 It was originally built in about 1500 as a wattle and daub yeoman farmer's house but has been much extended.
 The external weatherboard dates from the 18th century.
 In the garden there is a medieval well which served an earlier building on the site.

 Now an historic house museum, the building features a period kitchen, and house details from the Georgian, Victorian and Edwardian eras.
 The museum temporarily closed in 2016 to allow for a £1.6m refurbishment of the building.
 It reopened in June 2018 with improved facilities.

 Cheam War Memorial

-Close to Cheam Library and the much-rebuilt Church, the memorial is to the people of Cheam who lost their lives during World War I, World War II and the Falklands War.
+Close to Cheam Library and the much-rebuilt Church, the memorial is to the people of Cheam who were killed during World War I, World War II and the Falklands War.